appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/distribution-ldap-authentication.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/ldap-login5.png' />

-- To change the distribution authorization go to Distribution Profiles screen and press the your distribution profile click **Settings** button and under the Authentication tab you should see LDAP Login.
-Convert **LDAP Login** to on.
+- To change the distribution authorization, navigate to the Distribution Profiles screen and select your distribution profile.
+Click **Settings** button and under the Authentication tab you should see LDAP Login.
+Toggle the **LDAP Login** to 'On'.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/ldap-login6.png' />